lamtov/docker_rabbitmq_easy_cluster_setup/README.md

  * STOMP 1.0 through 1.2
  * RABBITMQ

-This image will help you build Rabbitq Cluster easyly \n Link to DockerHub: docker pull tovanlam/rabbitmq:tagname
+This image will help you build Rabbitq Cluster easyly

+Link to DockerHub: docker pull tovanlam/rabbitmq:tagname